arielherself/espresso/README.md

 The Memphis Police Department released four videos of <strong>Tyre Nichols</strong>, a black man, being beaten by officers during a traffic stop on January 7th.
 Mr Nichols died from his injuries three days later.
 The five officers involved have been fired and charged with second-degree murder.
 Protests are underway in the Tennessee city and several others around America.

+David Solomon, chief executive of <strong>Goldman Sachs</strong>, received $25m in compensation last year, down by nearly 30% from 2021.
+His pay cut came amid [stumbles by the investment bank](https://te.arielherself.xyz/leaders/2023/01/26/the-humbling-of-goldman-sachs), including an ill-fated foray into consumer lending, and a dealmaking drought that has hit profits.
+The bosses of JPMorgan Chase and Morgan Stanley each made north of $30m last year.

 More than $50bn was wiped from the value of <strong>Gautam Adani’s</strong> conglomerate days after Hindenburg Research, a short-seller, [accused it of fraud](https://te.arielherself.xyz/business/2023/01/26/hindenburgs-critique-of-the-adani-empire).
 The share price of Adani Enterprises—the flagship in the empire of India’s richest man—plunged by 17%.
 Nevertheless the firm proceeded with a share auction, in which it aims to raise $2.5bn.
 It called Hindenburg’s report “maliciously mischievous”.

-David Solomon, chief executive of <strong>Goldman Sachs</strong>, received $25m in compensation last year, down by nearly 30% from 2021.
-His pay cut came amid [stumbles by the investment bank](https://te.arielherself.xyz/leaders/2023/01/26/the-humbling-of-goldman-sachs), including an ill-fated foray into consumer lending, and a dealmaking drought that has hit profits.
-The bosses of JPMorgan Chase and Morgan Stanley each made north of $30m last year.

 Listen to an abridged version of the subscriber-only briefing.

+The second round of <strong>Czech Republic’s</strong> third direct presidential election entered its second and final day on Sunday.
+Voters must choose either Andrej Babis, an oligarch and former prime minister, and Petr Pavel, a retired general, as their largely ceremonial head of state.
+A [first round](https://te.arielherself.xyz/europe/2023/01/17/the-next-czech-president-will-be-a-trumpish-oligarch-or-a-general), held between eight candidates on January 13th and 14th, failed to produce a clear winner.

 <strong>President Joe Biden</strong> selected <strong>Jeff Zients</strong> to replace Ron Klain as the White House chief of staff.
 The businessman—who co-owns a popular bagel chain in Washington, DC—co-ordinated the Biden administration’s covid-19 response.
 The reshuffle comes at a delicate moment: Mr Biden is under fire for his [handling of classified documents](https://te.arielherself.xyz/united-states/2023/01/13/the-presidential-mislaying-of-classified-documents-is-infectious) as he gears up for a presidential re-election [campaign](https://te.arielherself.xyz/films/2022/11/16/donald-trump-announces-2024-presidential-bid) next year.

 <strong>Ukrainian soldiers</strong> arrived in <strong>Germany</strong> and will soon start training on 40 Marder fighting vehicles pledged to Ukraine.
 The preparation begins days after Olaf Scholz, Germany’s chancellor, promised—after much dithering—to send German-made [Leopard 2 tanks](https://te.arielherself.xyz/the-economist-explains/2023/01/25/what-makes-germanys-leopard-2-tank-the-best-fit-for-ukraine) to fight Russia.
 The West has stepped up its [military support](https://te.arielherself.xyz/leaders/2023/01/25/nato-members-are-right-to-send-tanks-to-ukraine) for Ukraine in anticipation of an upcoming Russian offensive.

-<strong>Hong Kong</strong> labelled <strong>cannabidiol</strong> (CBD) “a dangerous drug” and banned it.
-CBD, a non-psychoactive cannabis compound that has shown promise in [reducing anxiety and pain](https://te.arielherself.xyz/asia/2022/06/16/elderly-japanese-are-discovering-the-benefits-of-cannabis-products), is currently available in bars and shops.
-From Wednesday trafficking and manufacturing CBD can carry a maximum penalty of life imprisonment and a HK$5m ($639,000) fine; possession will also be punished.

 <strong>Fact of the day:</strong> 775,014, the number of cars that emerged from British factories in 2022, the worst year since 1956.
 [Read the full story](https://te.arielherself.xyz/britain/2023/01/24/britains-carmaking-industry-is-increasingly-under-threat).